Advestis/mail_watcher_example/README.md

                     name: mail-watcher-example-configmap
                     key: SENDER
 ```

+You will need to have created the service *account mail-watcher-example-account*, with correct rights.

 You can specify when the cronjob should trigger in the **schedule** entry, you can use https://crontab.guru/ for help.